husarion/rosbot-navigation/README.md

 - With `DDS_CONFIG=DEFAULT` your robot and laptop need to be in the same LAN network.
 If you want to use this demo over the Internet, set `DDS_CONFIG=HUSARNET_SIMPLE_AUTO` and [enable Husarnet on ROSbot and you PC](https://husarion.com/manuals/rosbot/remote-access/).

-Sync workspace with ROSbot
+To sync workspace with ROSbot execute (in `rosbot-navigation` directory):

 ```bash
 ./sync_with_rosbot.sh <ROSbot_ip>
 ```

-Run Rviz and set initial `2D Pose Estimate` by using the button in RViz UI:
+Run RViz and set the initial `2D Pose Estimate` by using the button in RViz UI:

 ```bash
 xhost +local:docker && \
 docker compose -f compose.pc.yaml up
 ```

+Now, navigate around with the `2D Goal Pose` button in RViz UI.

 ## ROSbot